nlivingstone/preflight-checklist/README.md

-# 🚀 Application Deployment Preflight Checks
+# 🚀 Application Deployment Preflight Checklist

 Use this list to track completion of important tasks prior to launching a new project.